SPerrott22/lets-hangout/README.md

 A hangout planner to bring college students together.

 ## How to Get Started
 Prerequisites: install git, docker, and docker-compose.

-You should also have node, npm, python3, etc.
+You should also have node, npm, python3, etc. Also, make sure your computer is connected to your GitHub.
+This part can be annoying.

 ### Clone the Repo to Your Local Computer